zzzprojects/sqlfiddle3/README.md

 ## Setting up in Amazon Web Services

-Install the AWS command line tools and the "jq" json utility
+Install the AWS command line tools

 Build the images if you haven't done the above: